Projects

 NAFWS ACTION

 The Native American Fish & Wildlife Society recognizes the threat of CWD to Tribal lands and their citizens.
-In 2021, NAFWS developed the Chronic Wasting Disease Project to aid Tribal natural resources personnel to manage CWD on Tribal lands.
-NAFWS staff hosted an informational webinar, in-person trainings at regional and national conferences, and developed a brochure for Tribes to use to educate their citizens.
+In 2021, NAFWS developed the Chronic Wasting Disease Project to aid Tribal natural resources personnel in managing CWD on Tribal lands.
+NAFWS staff continues to host informational webinars and in-person trainings at regional and national conferences.
+NAFWS also continues to update a CWD brochure and laminated extraction sheet for Tribes to use to educate their citizens and staff.

 NAFWS Resources